meduzen/cachemap/README.md

 ## `CacheMap.setExpiration`

-Add or change an item expiration on the fly.
+Add or change the expiration of a cache entry on the fly.

 ```js
 cache.setExpiration('invincibility', 20)
 ```

 > **Warning**
-> If the new expiration condition makes the item stale, the item is removed from the cache.
+> If the new expiration condition makes the entry stale, it is removed from the cache.

 ## Better derived states with `remember`